CudaText-addons/cuda_complete_from_text/readme/readme.txt

     1: all opened documents.
     2: all opened documents with the same lexer.

-Plugin supports CudaText option "nonword_chars", so for example char '$' can be founds in words too, if option is configured so.
+Plugin supports CudaText option "nonword_chars", so for example words with '$' can be added, if option is configured so.